 The Continued Rise of Analytics

 The numbers speak for themselves.
-The global data analytics market is projected to reach $279 billion by 2030, growing at a staggering CAGR of 27.3% from 2023.
+According to recent market research, the global data analytics market is projected to surpass $650 billion by 2030, growing at a CAGR of around 27% from 2023 to 2030, driven by AI adoption, cloud migration, and the surge in big data.
 This explosive growth underscores the increasing value businesses are placing on data analysts and their insights.

 For small businesses and startups, the message is clear: the time to hire a data analyst is now.